jul0105/last-byte.github.io/_posts/2019-04-10-angr-introduction-part3.md

 ![angr6_4]({{site.baseurl}}/img/angr6_4.png)

 Usual mathe-magical operations.
 And, like the previous challenge, we have a "Try again." block.
-Let's head back to the second part of `main()`
+Let's head back to the second part of `main()` so we can see what happens after the for loop ends.

 ![angr6_5]({{site.baseurl}}/img/angr6_5.png)

+In this section of `main()` you can see that what's pointed by `buffer0` and `buffer1` is compared to two different strings and if they are equal the program prints "Good Job.", otherwise it prints "Try again.", standard angr_ctf behaviour.